NOMAD1981/project-one/README.md

     - The video used on the schedule page is free to use and was acquired through the [Pexels website](https://www.pexels.com).

 * Wireframes & Site Struture
     - The wireframes illustrate the main desktop visual, largely a two column design, with notes to reference the change to a one column layout on smaller screens.
-Approximate dimensions are also included.
+Approximate dimensions and structure are included, with some slight changes made during the development process.
     - On advice of my project leader, Kasia, the wireframes are hand-drawn, as oppose to the using Photoshop or Adobe XD as I had intended on doing inititally.

         - Home Page Wireframe - [view wireframe](assets/readme-images/home-page-mockup.jpg)